joaoromaniello/PushDownAutomata/README.md

 # Goals

-- [X]Being able to perform PDA acceptance method conversion
-- [ ]Being able to accept or reject any given word
+✅ Being able to perform PDA acceptance method conversion ⬜️ Being able to accept or reject any given word